-While many aches and pains can plague the teeth and gums throughout our lives, it’s important to know exactly which kinds of injuries warrant emergency dental care.
+While many aches and pains can plague the teeth and gums throughout our lives, it’s important to know exactly which kinds of injuries warrant dental emergency care.
 Accidents know no time of the day or night, but wouldn’t we all like to spare ourselves the unnecessary late night trip to the emergency room?
-Keep reading to find out how to determine which dental emergencies require immediate treatment and which ones can wait until normal clinic/business hours.
+Keep reading to find out how to determine which dental emergency requires immediate treatment and which ones can wait until normal clinic/business hours.

 Common Types Of Oral Injuries

 Some of the most common mouth injuries concern the teeth, whether they are chipped, cracked, broken, or knocked out completely.
 In addition to sports-related injuries, falls, and other physical accidents, injuries to the mouth and teeth can occur as a result of something as simple as biting down on a piece of hard food.
 The teeth can also slip, causing a painful rip on the inside cheek.
 Unless a fall or traumatic blow has occurred, the inside of the mouth, including the lips, cheeks, and teeth, will usually be fine.
 However, the location of the damaged tooth and the severity of the injury will always be the major factors that determine whether or not you should go to the emergency dental clinic.

 Oral Ailments That Are Not A Dental Emergency